-Completion of a language course numbered 211, fourth-semester level, or completion of SPA 202 or SLG 202.
+FOR/LANG Foreign Language: 4-16 Completion of a language course numbered 211, fourthsemester level, or completion of SPA 202 or SLG 202.
 (Bilingual or international students should consult an advisor concerning exceptions to this requirement.)
 If a student satisfies the language requirement in fewer than 16 credits, additional credit hours of transferable electives must be completed to meet the minimum associate degree requirement of 60 credit hours.
-FSS Fitness and Sport Sciences: (The Fitness and Sport Sciences requirement can be waived only for a physical disability or medical reasons.
+FSS 2 Fitness and Sport Sciences (The Fitness and Sport Sciences requirement can be waived only for a physical disability or medical reasons.
 See an advisor.)
-2 CRIT/THINK COMP/LIT Critical Thinking/Computer Literacy: Choose one course from the following: 3 CSC 105 Survey of Microcomputer Uses 3 PHI 101 Introduction to Philosophy I 3 PHI 120 PHI 130 Introduction to Logic Introductory Studies in Ethics 3 and Social Philosophy 3
+CRIT/THINK Critical Thinking/ Computer Literacy COMP/LIT 3 Choose one course from the following: CSC 105 Survey of Microcomputer Uses 3 PHI 101 Introduction to Philosophy I 3 PHI 120 Introduction to Logic 3 PHI 130 Introductory Studies in Ethics and Social Philosophy General Education Requirements (44-46 credit hours):